mfaisalkhatri/selenium-ai-test-generator/README.md

 # 🚀 AI-Powered Selenium Test Generator (OpenAI + Ollama)

+## Don't forget to give a :star: to make the project popular

 ## Generate **production-ready Selenium Java automation scripts** from plain English test cases using AI.

 This tool supports: